Canada Research Chairs: Equity, Diversity, and Inclusion

 Monitoring Equity, Diversity and Inclusion Concerns

-A person who believes that they have experienced discrimination, harassment based on a prohibited ground of discrimination, sexual harassment, or personal harassment can direct their complaint to the Human Rights and Equity Office.
+A person who believes that they have experienced discrimination, harassment based on a prohibited ground of discrimination, sexual harassment, or personal harassment can direct their complaint to SFU’s Human Rights Office.
 Learn more about the procedures for complaints and answers to frequently asked questions.

-- receiving equity, diversity, and inclusion related complaints to prioritize and reassign or involve other service departments such as Human Rights and the Sexual Violence Support & Prevention Office;
+- receiving equity, diversity, and inclusion related complaints from academic staff to prioritize and reassign or involve other service departments such as the Human Rights Office or the Sexual Violence Support & Prevention Office;

 - working collaboratively with Safety & Risk Services to prepare formal reporting to WorkSafeBC on bullying and harassment complaints;

-- providing consultation and advice to faculty on individual workplace conflicts and complaints of bullying and harassment, including providing support on conflict resolution and conducting investigations when needed; and
+- providing consultation and advice on individual workplace conflicts and complaints of bullying and harassment, including providing coaching and support on conflict resolution and investigations when needed;

-- conducting exit interviews for academic staff resigning or retiring, and developing and maintaining an impartial interview process.
+- conducting exit interviews for academic staff resigning or retiring, and developing and maintaining an impartial interview process; and

 SFU’s Equity Targets and Gaps